lczech/gappa/doc/md/multiplicity.md

 The command edits the multiplicity for pqueries by setting them to given values.
 No other data of the input `jplace` files is changed.
-The files are *not* edited in place, but new files are written to the `--out-dir`, potentially prefixed by `--file-prefix`.
+The files are *not* edited in place, but new files are written to the `--out-dir`, potentially prefixed by `--file-prefix` and `--file-suffix`.

 ### `--multiplicity-file`